MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-365-security-mde-redirection.md

 1. Make sure you're a global administrator or have security administrator permissions in Microsoft Entra ID.

-2. Sign in to <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender XDR</a>.
+2. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a>.

 3. Navigate to **Settings** \> **Endpoints** \> **General** \> **Portal redirection** or [click here](https://security.microsoft.com/preferences2/portal_redirection).

-4. Toggle the Automatic redirection setting to **On**.
+4. Toggle the **Automatic redirection** setting to **On**.

-5. Click **Enable** to apply automatic redirection to Microsoft Defender XDR.
+5. Click **Enable** to apply automatic redirection to the Microsoft Defender portal.

 > [!IMPORTANT]
-> Enabling this setting will not terminate active user sessions.
-Accounts who are in an active session while this setting is applied will only be directed to Microsoft Defender XDR after ending their current session and signing in again.
+> Enabling this setting doesn't terminate active user sessions.
+Accounts who are in an active session while this setting is applied are directed to the Microsoft Defender portal after ending their current session and signing in again.

-> [!NOTE]
-> You must be a global administrator or have security administrator permissions in Microsoft Entra ID to enable or disable this setting.

 ## Can I go back to using the former portal?

-If something isn't working for you or if there's anything you're unable to complete through Microsoft Defender XDR, we want to hear about it.
-If you've encountered any issues with redirection, we encourage you to let us know by using the Give feedback submission form.
+If something isn't working for you or if there's anything you're unable to complete through the Microsoft Defender portal, we want to hear about it.
+If you've encountered any issues with redirection, we encourage you to let us know by using the **Give feedback** submission form.

-To revert to the former Microsoft Defender for Endpoint portal:
+To revert to the former Microsoft Defender Security Center:

-1. Sign in to <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender XDR</a> as a global administrator or using and account with security administrator permissions in Microsoft Entra ID.
+1. Sign in to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a> as a global administrator or using and account with security administrator permissions in Microsoft Entra ID.

 2. Navigate to **Settings** \> **Endpoints** \> **General** \> **Portal redirection** or [open the page here](https://security.microsoft.com/preferences2/portal_redirection).

-3. Toggle the Automatic redirection setting to **Off**.
+3. Toggle the **Automatic redirection** setting to **Off**.

 4. Click **Disable** & share feedback when prompted.

 This setting can be enabled again at any time.

-Once disabled, accounts will no longer be routed to security.microsoft.com, and you will once again have access to the former portal - securitycenter.windows.com or securitycenter.microsoft.com.
+Once disabled, accounts aren't routed to security.microsoft.com, and you will once again have access to the former portal - securitycenter.windows.com or securitycenter.microsoft.com.

 ## Related information